LiorSinai/liorsinai.github.io/_posts/2021-06-04-birthday-collisions.md

 Many of my friends share a birthday.
 But with picking any random 30 you're only slightly more likely to get the other people who have the same birthday.
 Hence the [blue curve](#probability_graphs) is only slightly above the theoretical curve.
-This means I need to pick 21 friends instead of 23 to have a 50% chance to two of them sharing a birthday.
+The result is I need to pick 21 friends instead of 23 to have a 50% chance to two of them sharing a birthday.

 # Conclusion

 I hope you enjoyed this article and now believe the chances, even if it still feels unintuitive.
 I suggest trying it out with your own Facebook friends or LinkedIn connections.

-If you want more in-depth mathematics please see my next part on [Advanced mathematics for the birthday problem][BirthdayCollisionsAdvanced].
+If you want more in-depth mathematics please see my next post on [Advanced mathematics for the birthday problem][BirthdayCollisionsAdvanced].

 [BirthdayCollisionsAdvanced]: {{ "mathematics/2021/06/05/advanced-collisions" | relative_url }}